 As mentioned on the post Safety For Female Travelers, we recommend an over-the-shoulder type bag instead of a purse for women.

-The most common crime aside from pick-pocketing is ‘motochorro’ robberies.
-“Moto’ means motorcycle and ‘chorro’ means robber in Argentine slang.
+The most common and fastest growing crime in Buenos Aires and Argentina overall is ‘motochorro‘ robberies.
+‘Moto‘ means motorcycle and ‘chorro‘ means robber in Argentine slang.

-In the following video you can see a tourist fight off a ‘motochorro’ who jumped off the motorcycle to try and rob the traveler’s backpack.
-While the usual advice is to not resist and turn over whatever is asked for, there are lots of stories in Buenos Aires of successfully fending of robberies among travelers.
+In the following video you can see a tourist fight off a ‘motochorro’ after he jumped off the motorcycle to try and rob the traveler’s backpack.
+While the usual advice is to not resist and turn over whatever is asked for, there are lots of stories in Buenos Aires of adrenaline-filled travelers fending off robberies.

 Tips to Stay Safe While Traveling in Argentina

 Tourists in Argentina usually realize that they need to be careful, but when you’re having fun it’s easy to forget to pay attention.
 When possible, try not to look like a foreigner.
 Obviously this is not always the easiest thing for a foreigner to do, but there are certain steps you can take.
-In a country where approximately 30% of the population lives below the poverty line, and the local currency is valued at less than one quarter of a US dollar and one-sixth of a Euro, it is a sad fact that certain people view foreigners as nothing more than a potential source of money (kind of walking ATMs with sunburns).
+In a country where approximately 30% of the population lives below the poverty line, and the local currency is valued at much less that US dollar or Euros, it is a sad fact that certain people view foreigners as nothing more than a potential source of money (kind of walking ATMs with sunburns).

-You can always head into a quiet bar for a coffee and pour over you map while sitting down at a table as well.
+You can always head into a quiet bar for a coffee to check out your google map or guidebook while sitting down at a table as well.
 If you are comfortable in Spanish you can also just pop into a ‘kiosko’ (convenience store) and ask for directions.

 Pickpockets are especially adept at taking advantage of crowded public places – a moment of inattention and your wallet could vanish.
 Barbara Bush (George W.’s daughter) kindly demonstrated this fact for us when she somehow managed to have her bag snatched at a humble San Telmo restaurant, despite being accompanied by a posse of secret-service agents.
 (Apart from not keeping an eye on her bag, we can only assume she was also living up to her family name by breaking our next rule…)